About Ukiyoe, Japanese woodblock prints (浮世絵)

 Later period

-Hokusai Katsushika had a great influence on Van Gogh and the French Impressionists with his boldly composed landscapes and outstanding sketching skills.
-Before his death at the age of 90, he created a huge number of works including “Fugaku Sanjurokkei (36 Views of Mt.
+Hokusai Katsushika had a significant influence on Van Gogh and the French Impressionists with his boldly composed landscapes and outstanding sketching skills.
+Before his death at the age of 90, he created a vast number of works, including “Fugaku Sanjurokkei (36 Views of Mt.
 Fuji)” and “Hokusai Manga”.

 ・Fugaku Sanjurokkei

-Hiroshige Utagawa became very popular for his innovative landscape paintings that incorporated Western painting techniques.
+Hiroshige Utagawa became very popular for his innovative landscape paintings incorporating Western techniques.

 How Ukiyoe was made

-And it was the wholesalers called “publishers, Hanmoto” who took on the role of producers who put them together.
+And the wholesalers called “publishers, Hanmoto,” took on the role of producers and put them together.

-The publisher serves as the overall producer, giving instructions to the craftsmen as they finish the work.
+The publisher serves as the producer, instructing the craftsmen as they finish the work.

-Painter draw the original picture in accordance with the publisher’s request.
+The painter drew the original picture at the publisher’s request.
 At this stage, it is still one color of ink.
-It is not always possible to draw freely, as the publisher decides what to draw according to trends and rules.
+Drawing freely is not always possible, as the publisher decides what to draw according to trends and rules.

 ↓